Aidan Bennett

 How did Lewis & Clark set you up for success during the Peace Corps application process and your time in Cambodia?

-My study abroad experience in Tanzania definitely helped my Peace Corps application, especially the homestay and language-learning components.
-L&C offers plenty of intercultural and language-learning opportunities, opportunities to take on teaching and leadership roles, and chances to volunteer in the greater Portland community.
+The homestay and language-learning experiences I had during my overseas study in East Africa made me a stronger applicant to the Peace Corps.
+Lewis & Clark offers plenty of opportunities to gain intercultural experience, learn foreign languages, take on leadership roles, and volunteer in the greater Portland community.
 All of these are things that can contribute to a strong Peace Corps application.
-And while I didn’t personally seek guidance from L&C’s Diplomat in Residence Niels Marquart BA ’75, he’s a fantastic global resource and all students should take advantage of his expertise.
+While I didn’t personally seek guidance from L&C’s Diplomat in Residence Niels Marquart BA ’75, he’s a fantastic resource, and students should take advantage of his expertise.

 What made you want to come to Lewis & Clark?

 I was drawn to Lewis & Clark’s reputation for good study abroad programs and a global outlook.
-During a visit to campus, I got the impression that the atmosphere was more collegial than competitive, which I liked, and the students seemed friendly and interesting.
+When I visited campus, I found it to be beautiful and relaxing, and the atmosphere among the students felt more collegial than competitive.

 What would you say is the most important thing you learned at Lewis & Clark?